janakaras/docker-in-the-cloud/Report.md

 #### 4.1.
 Challenges with AWS <a name="challenges_aws"></a>

-We started with an AWS Lab account, which comes with a different set of variables every time you start it.
-The update of these variables in our workflows was just manually possible.
-To put stable variables, we needed to switch to a private AWS account.
-Also, these variables were not supposed to be hard-coded in the workflow files due to security reasons.
-To fix this, we saved them remotely in Terraform cloud.
+We started with an AWS Lab account, which comes with a different set of access keys every time you start it.
+This required a manual update of these access keys in our code every time.
+To have constant access keys, we needed to switch to a normal AWS account.
+During that process we noticed that hard-coding the access keys in the code is a security problem.
+To fix this, we saved the AWS access keys remotely in Terraform Cloud.

-To be able to open the correct ports to access the web application in the browser, we needed to set up the correct security rules for the EC2 instances configuration in Terraform.
+Additionally, we needed to open the correct port (in this case 5004) of the EC2 machine to be able to access the web application in the browser.
+For solving this, we added a security group which opens port 5004 to our terraform configuration file and attached it to our EC2 instance.

 #### 4.2.
 Challenges with Terraform <a name="challenges_terraform"></a>

-When we managed to set up the cloud infrastructure and run the application on it, we discovered that another run of the workflow while the instance of the run before was still running lead to the creation of a second EC2 instance.
-Whereas the running instance was supposed to be updated.
+When we managed to set up the cloud infrastructure and run the application on it, we discovered that another run of the workflow while the instance of the run before was still running lead to the creation of a second EC2 instance, although the already running instance was supposed to be updated.
 We could fix this problem by saving the state of the infrastructure remotely in Terraform Cloud, so it would consider the existing state of the infrastructure during a new run of the workflow.

 #### 4.3.
 Challenges with SSH <a name="challenges_ssh"></a>

 To access the EC2 instance in the workflow, we needed to use SSH.
-In order to use SSH, we needed the IP address and the Private key of the EC2 machine.
-While we worked with the Labs account, it wasn't possible to acquire the information without downloading them manually.
-When we switched to the private AWS account, we could download the stable Private key and store it.
-Also, we could put an Elastic IP in the account, which we could connect to every time we wanted to deploy our application on AWS.
-The problem with the Elastic IP address was, that it costs some money to assign it to the account.
+To use the SSH command, we needed the IP address and the Private key of the EC2 machine.
+In the beginning, when we worked with the Labs account, it wasn't possible to acquire the information without downloading them manually.
+However, when we switched to the private AWS account, we could download the (now constant) Private key and store it in a Github secret.
+For creating a constant IP adress, we used the AWS Elastic IP service.
+This allocates a fixed IP address to the AWS account.
+We then assign this IP address to our EC2 instance in our Terraform configuration file.
+The only issue that needs to be considered when using Elastic IP is that it costs some money if it's currently not assigned to a running EC2 instance.